Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 - Apply to new contexts: "Why does sodium react with water but copper doesn't?"
 (Reasoning)

 Each step builds on the previous one.
-Pupils who skip early steps often develop misconceptions by KS4 — they memorise reactions without understanding why they occur.
+Learners who skip early steps often develop misconceptions by KS4, they memorise reactions without understanding why they occur.

 Misconceptions in Science: Recognition and Redress

 Misconceptions are persistent false beliefs about how the world works.
-They're not careless errors — they're coherent mental models that make sense to pupils based on their experience.
+They're not careless errors, they're coherent mental models that make sense to learners based on their experience.
 Addressing misconceptions is the core work of science pedagogy.

 Common misconceptions by topic: